Best Prime Day Dyson Deals: Get Up to 30% Off Vacuums & Air Purifiers

 Dyson's most intelligent cordless vacuum to date as it features laser illumination revealing microscopic dust and HEPA filtration.
 The V15 vacuum has an upgraded HEPA post-motor filter to trap even more microscopic particles.

-Dyson's lightest cordless vacuum adopts power based on the amount of debris found and is 24% lighter than the V12 model.
+Dyson's lightest cordless vacuum adopts power based on the amount of debris found and is 24% lighter than the V15 model.

-Dyson continues to make upright vacuums that have the strongest suction of any other vacuum.
-Part of Amazon's early Prime Day sale, Dyson Ball Animal 2 upright vacuums seal in suction across all floors to pick up microscopic dust and allergens.

 Best Prime Day Dyson Air Purifier and Fan Deals